CornellCollegeComputingClub/c4-sign/docs/tutorial.md

 Which will open up your web browser with a simulation of the physical display!
 Once the sign gets to our program, we'll see the screen turn a lovely shade of purple.

 > [!TIP]
 > Impatient?
 Select the class name from the dropdown at the bottom and hit `send`!
-It'll immedately start your program!
+It'll immediately start your program!

 ...hm.
 It's pretty, but... it's quite lacking.
 Although I love this shade of purple, staring at it for 60 seconds is not ideal.